Work Capability Assessment for ESA or Universal Credit

 Written evidence does not need to be new.
 If you already have some, it’s fine to use if it’s still relevant to your condition.

-Try to make a copy of your form and written evidence.
+Try to copy your form and written evidence.
 You could do this by:

 • if the form gets lost in the post